-&lt;sup>8Note that the customer is not provided with a media that contains the installable LIC.
-All LIC is installed at the customer's site by IBM personnel and tested before the system is handed over.
+8 Note that the customer is not provided with media that contains the installable LIC.
+All LIC is pre-installed as part of the delivery process and tested at the customer's site by IBM personnel before the system is handed over.

-&lt;sup>9Also the HMC/SE LIC is installed and tested by IBM service personnel prior to actually handing over the TOE to the customer.
+9 Also the HMC/SE LIC is pre-installed as part of the delivery process and tested by IBM service personnel prior to actually handing over the TOE to the customer.

+- Access Control and Information Flow Control

 - Auditing

 - Authorized Administration and Operation

 - Object Reuse

 - Reliability of Service

 - TSF Protection

-4 Assumptions and Clarification of Scope
+4. Assumptions and Clarification of Scope

 The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
-These aspects lead to specific security objectives to be fulfilled by the TOE Environment.
+These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
 The following topics are of relevance:

-- Security log data stored off of the TOE must be controlled for confidentiality and integrity according to the owner's needs. - Personnel working as administrators or other privileged positions must be carefully selected and trained. - The TOE must be protected during the setup phase. - Physical access and remote access to the HMC and zEC12 must be restricted only to authorized and approved users. - The underlying hardware must provide separation mechanism that can be used by the TOE to protect the TSF and TSF data from unauthorized access and modification. - The underlying physical I/O LIC must provide separation mechanisms that can be used by the TOE to restrict access of one partition to authorized logical I/O resources.
+- Security log data stored off of the TOE must be controlled for confidentiality and integrity according to the owner's needs. - Personnel working as administrators or other privileged positions must be carefully selected and trained. - The TOE must be protected during the setup phase. - Physical access and remote access to the HMC and z System must be restricted only to authorized and approved users. - The underlying hardware must provide separation mechanism that can be used by the TOE to protect the TSF and TSF data from unauthorized access and modification. - The underlying physical I/O LIC must provide separation mechanisms that can be used by the TOE to restrict access of one partition to authorized logical I/O resources.

 Details can be found in the Security Target [6], chapter 4.2.
+Those are also outlined following an SFR-like notation in the Security Targer [6], chapter 6.

-5 Architectural Information
+5. Architectural Information

-The TOE is the PR/SM Licensed Internal Code (LIC) kernel running on the zEC12 GA1.
-The kernel provides the capability to initialize the zEC12 GA1 in LPAR mode, which is the only mode of operation.
+The TOE is the PR/SM Licensed Internal Code (LIC) kernel running on the zEC13 GA1.
+The kernel provides the capability to initialize the zEC13 GA1 system in LPAR mode, which is the only mode of operation.
 The TOE is implemented in LIC.
 The use of LIC prevents untrusted code from masquerading as part of the TOE and abusing TOE privileges.
 The TOE is composed of:

-- The LPAR LIC running on the Central Processing Complex (CPC) as hypervisor responsible for maintaining the isolation of logical partitions maintained and controlled by the TOE. - 2.
+- 1. The LPAR LIC running on the Central Processing Complex (CPC) as hypervisor responsible for maintaining the isolation of logical partitions maintained and controlled by the TOE. - 2.
 HMC LIC running on the Hardware Management Console (HMC) providing remote system administration functions to maintain the current configuration.
 The HMC is connected over internal network with one or more Support Elements. - 3.
 SE LIC running on the Support Element (SE) physically located in the CPC cabinet and connected to the CPC.
 The SE also provides system administration functions to maintain the current configuration and can be used independently from an HMC connected to it.

-PR/SM LIC provides the security administrator the ability to define a completely secure system configuration.
+PR/SM LIC provides the security administrator with the ability to define a completely secure system configuration.
 When the system is defined in such a manner, total separation of the logical partitions is achieved, thereby preventing a partition from gaining any knowledge of another partition's operation.